Noncommutative maximal operators with rough kernels: Introduction and state of main result

 The strategy in the proof of Theorem \ref{t:19} is as follows.
 Firstly we convert the study of the maximal operator to a linearized singular integral operator $T$ with a rough kernel (see Section \ref{s:193}).
 Secondly, to prove the weak type (1,1) bound of this singular integral operator $T$, we use the noncommutative Calder\'on-Zygmund decomposition to split the function $f$ as two parts: good functions and bad functions (see Subsection \ref{s:1941}).
 Roughly speaking, the proof is reduced to obtain some decay estimates for the good and bad functions separately.
 For the proof related to the bad functions, since the kernel $\Om$ is rough, we will use a further decomposition, the so-called microlocal decomposition, to the operator $T_j$.
 Then we apply the $L_2$ norm and the $L_1$ norm to control the weak type estimate (see Lemma \ref{l:19L^2} and Lemma \ref{l:19L^1}), where vector valued Plancherel's theorem, orthogonal argument of geometric are involved in the proof of the $L_2$ estimate and the stationary phase method is used in the $L_1$ estimate (see Subsection \ref{s:1942} and the proofs in Section \ref{s:195}).
 For the proof of good functions we use the so-called pseudo-localisation arguments to obtain some decay estimate for the $L_2$ norm of singular integral operator $T$ outside the support of functions on which it acts.
 To get such decay estimates, we adopt a similar method (the microlocal decomposition) from the proof of bad functions (see Subsection \ref{s:1943}).

 In the classical Calder\'on-Zygmund decomposition, one can easily deal with the good function by the $L_2$ estimate.
 However the proof of good functions from the noncommutative Calder\'on-Zygmund is much elaborated as showed in the case of smooth kernel by J. Parcet \cite{Par09}.
 In this paper, to overcome the non smoothness of kernel, we use the microlocal decomposition in the proofs of both bad and good functions.
 To the best knowledge of the author, this method seems to be new in the noncommutative Calder\'on-Zygmund theory.
-We should point out that even the proof of bad functions is quite different from that in the classical case by M. Christ and Rubio de Francia \cite{CR88}, where they used the $TT^*$ argument to obtain some regularity of the kernel $T_jT_j^*$ by some depth geometry but without using the Fourier transform.
+We should point out that the proof of bad functions is quite different from that in the classical case by M. Christ and Rubio de Francia \cite{CR88}, where they used the $TT^*$ argument to obtain some regularity of the kernel $T_jT_j^*$ by some depth geometry but without using the Fourier transform.
 However our method presented in this paper heavily depends on the Fourier transform where Plancherel's theorem and the stationary phase method are involved.
-It seems to be quite difficult to use the $TT^*$ argument in our noncommutative case since the following important pointwise property is crucial in proceeding $TT^*$ argument: $ |Q|^{-1}\int_Q|b_Q(y)|dy\lc\lam, $ where $b_Q$ is a bad function from the Calder\'on-Zygmund decomposition which is supported in a cube $Q$.
-Note that such inequality may not hold for the off-diagonal terms of bad functions in the noncommutative setting.
-In fact only one pointwise property holds in the noncommutative Calder\'on-Zygmund decomposition: $q_kf_kq_k\lc\lam q_k$ (see Lemma \ref{l:19cucu}) and all pointwise estimate in the proof should finally be transferred to this property (see Subsection \ref{s:1952} for the details in the proof of the $L_2$ estimate).
+These ideas are mainly inspired by A. Seeger's work \cite{See96}.
+Recall the following important pointwise property is crucial in classical $TT^*$ argument: $ |Q|^{-1}\int_Q|b_Q(y)|dy\lc\lam, $ where $b_Q$ is a bad function from the Calder\'on-Zygmund decomposition which is supported in a cube $Q$.
+Since in the noncommutative setting such kind of inequalities may not hold for the off-diagonal terms of bad functions, our noncommutative $TT^*$ argument is more complicated than that of the classical case.
+In fact only one pointwise property holds in the noncommutative Calder\'on-Zygmund decomposition: $q_kf_kq_k\lc\C^{-1}_\Om\lam q_k$ (see Lemma \ref{l:19cucu}) and all pointwise estimate in the proof should finally be transferred to this property (see Subsection \ref{s:1952} for the details in the proof of the $L_2$ estimate).